-As makers, we want people to want what we make.
+Every handmade artist or crafter out there has handed over a piece of their soul as a gift and experienced the less than gratifying response of “Wow, um thanks.”
+Or even worse, is the “Huh, that’s nice” as they try to hand it back to you.
+As makers, we want people to want and appreciate what we make.
 We may be creating to sell, we may be creating to gift, or we may be creating for ourselves.
-Regardless, we want what we make to be desirable.
-So the question we can ask is what makes something desirable?
-Here are 5 reasons we want something.
+Regardless, we want what we make to be desirable to others.
+So the question we can ask is “what makes something desirable”?
+Here are 5 reasons people will purchase what you sell and why it creates a sense of need.
 When we understand what creates that emotion in people then we can create products people really want.

 Why We Want Something